 As fractional denominations had been prohibited by the Bankers (Ireland) Act, 1845, One Pound notes had been the lowest permissible denomination in circulation.

-English Treasury Ten Shilling notes, issued to replace half sovereigns in circulation from 1914, would also have circulated in Ireland prior to the introduction of the Lavery Notes on 10 September 1928.
+English Treasury Ten Shilling notes, issued to replace half sovereigns in circulation from 1914, would also have circulated in Ireland alongside Irish banknotes prior to the introduction of the Lady Lavery Notes on 10 September 1928.

-It may be that 10 shillings was found to be a useful denomination and that it was used in the Legal Tender Note series for that reason.
+It may be that 10 shillings was found to be a useful denomination and that it was used in the Lady Lavery series Legal Tender Notes for that reason.
 It would have reduced the amount needed of the new Irish Coinage which was also introduced in 1928.

 Additionally, the 10 Shilling denomination was in widespread use in other jurisdictions which used the Pound as a unit of currency.

-Further research remains to be done on the background of the decision to include a Ten Shilling note as the lowest denomination of the new Legal Tender Note series.
+Further research remains to be done on the background of the decision to include a Ten Shilling note as the lowest denomination of the new Legal Tender Note Lady Lavery series.

-The design of the A Series Legal Tender Notes were intended to have a strongly Celtic flavour, and to avoid any political symbolism.
-The Currency Commission had specified that an archetypal Irish Cailin (Girl) should form the central theme of the design of the notes.
+The design of the Series A Irish Legal Tender Notes were intended to have a strongly Celtic flavour, and to avoid any political symbolism.
+The Currency Commission had specified that an archetypal Irish Cailin (Girl) should form the central theme of the design of the new Irish banknotes.

-She was, as Kathleen Ni Houlihan, to symbolise the Irish State, a type of symbol often used in the past.
-The banknotes were designed by Mr. John Harrison, the Chief Portrait Engraver of Waterlow and Sons Ltd, London, who were to print the notes.
+She was, as Kathleen Ni Houlihan, to symbolise the Irish State, a type of symbol which had often been used in the past.
+The Irish banknotes were designed by Mr. John Harrison, the Chief Portrait Engraver of Waterlow and Sons Ltd, London, who were to print the notes.

-The full portrait is used on the £10, £20, £50, and £100 denominations, with a head and shoulders cut-off on the lower denominations.
+The full portrait of Lady Lavery is used on the £10, £20, £50, and £100 denominations, with a head and shoulders cut-off on the lower denominations of the new Irish banknotes.

-Thus, the notes are colloquially referred to as the Lady Lavery series.
+Thus, the notes are colloquially referred to as the Lady Lavery series or the Lady Lavery banknotes.

 Image supplied by The Central Bank of Ireland

-The portrait on the banknotes faces in the opposite direction to that in the original painting.
+The portrait on the Irish banknotes faces in the opposite direction to that in the original painting.

 Type 1 to Type 4 (19281940), issuing authority Currency Commission Ireland